| A Humanist Education as one of the Preconditions for the Transformation

 blocks one project after the other, without trying to search and create more

+adequate alternatives.
 Proceeding from this point, there are two simple consequences: language, one

 of the most widely-used and effective means of human interaction and influence,